paulbartell/CSE-14X-Section-Code/12sp143/05-LinkedListsOne/linkedlistsone.md

         return; // You can return in a void method..
 It just stops.
       }

-      // Get our pointers to where we want them to be int currentIndex = 1;
+      // Get our references to where we want them to be int currentIndex = 1;
       ListNode current = front;
       while(currentIndex < index) {